The Rising Tide of Vishing

 • Solution

-Prepare for the worst and deliver the best
+3 key points to prepare for the worst and deliver the best in business

 In March 2020 I returned to work from my honeymoon in Australia, well and truly still in holiday mode.
 Given the extent of Australian news coverage at the time I boarded my flight aware of little more than "There's a toilet roll shortage".
 I was fairly oblivious as to what faced me upon my return to the office.